 The USF Masagung Graduate School at the School of Management welcomes students from around the world to our full-time programs.

 We cannot sponsor F1 student visas for part-time programs.

-Prior to submitting your application, please contact us to set up an appointment with an Admissions Counselor to discuss application timelines and visa processing.
+Prior to submitting your application, please contact us to set up an appointment with an admission counselor to discuss application timelines and visa processing.

 In addition to the application requirements, international applicants must submit Proof of English Proficiency, described below.

-Several MBA Dual Degrees and the MS in Financial Analysis degree are STEM designated (Science, Technology, Engineering, Math) offering a blend of disciplines in science and technology with business and management.
+Several USF School of Management degrees are STEM designated (Science, Technology, Engineering, Math) offering a blend of disciplines in science and technology with business and management.